tandyuk/gocardless-whmcs/README.md

 You must have WHMCS version 5.1.2 or later to use this WHMCS module.

+### WHMCS 5.2 instructions

+WHMCS introduced some breaking changes for modules.
+To make this module compatible with v5.2, open both redirect.php and callback.php and follow the instructions in the first couple of lines of the file.

 ## Getting started

 1. [Download](https://github.com/gocardless/gocardless-whmcs/zipball/master) the latest version of the module.